apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithPico.md

-# Integrating with Raspberry Pi Pico
+# Raspberry Pi Pico SDK

-**⚠️ Embedded Swift is experimental.
-This document might be out of date with latest development.**
+Setting up a project that can seamlessly use C APIs from the Pico SDK.

-**‼️ Use the latest downloadable 'Trunk Development' snapshot from swift.org to use Embedded Swift.
-Public releases of Swift do not yet support Embedded Swift.**
+> Warning: Embedded Swift is experimental.
+Use the latest downloadable 'Trunk Development' snapshot from swift.org to use Embedded Swift.
+Public releases of Swift do not yet support Embedded Swift.

-For an introduction and motivation into Embedded Swift, please see "[A Vision for Embedded Swift](https://github.com/swiftlang/swift-evolution/blob/main/visions/embedded-swift.md)", a Swift Evolution document highlighting the main goals and approaches.

-The following document sketches how to integrate Swift code into some popular embedded platforms' SDKs and build systems.

-## Integrating with Raspberry Pi Pico (W) build system:

 Development for [Raspberry Pi Pico and Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/) normally uses the [Pico SDK](https://github.com/raspberrypi/pico-sdk) and the vendor provides several [sample projects in the pico-examples repository](https://github.com/raspberrypi/pico-examples).
 The SDK and sample project setup is described in: